Revised and Approved July 28, 2018

 - Appoint any committees deemed necessary

-- Serve as ex-office member of these committees
+- Serve as an ex-office member of these committees

 - Appoint any advisors he deems necessary.